Close

 Media must play a stronger role in South Asia, too, not just reporting violence when it goes viral, but proactively telling stories of survivors, documenting justice gaps, and holding institutions accountable.

 This is not tradition.
 It is normalized violence.
-While the recent Balochistan case has rightly attracted attention, it is crucial that public focus does not fade once the headlines do.
-Behind every reported case lie dozens unspoken, stories buried by fear, shame, and inherited silence.
+While the recent Balochistan case has rightly attracted attention, public focus mustn't fade once the headlines do.
+Behind every reported case lie dozens of unspoken stories buried by fear, shame and inherited silence.

 More From Türkiye Today